MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Banking-Trojan.md

 <figure><center><img src="/assets/Malware/Banking-Trojan/Malicious.jpg" alt="Banner"  width="252" height="500"></center></figure>

 We are going to look at the behaviour and the capabilities of the malicious application.
-If you look at the message, the malicious actor has tried to create a sense of urgency.
-Any normal user would have fallen for that.
+If you look at the message, the malicious actor has tried to create a sense of urgency to lure normal user.
 So let's started with analyzing how the application is working.

 ## Basic Analysis